Data Analytics for Science Immersion Experience (DASIE)

 There is a widespread need for scientists with advanced data skills and a national need to recruit and retain emerging scientists from underrepresented groups.

-Participants will spend one week on campus at CMU, experiencing some of the curriculum for the newly launched MS in Data Analytics for Science program, and then travel to Midland, MI for hands-on experiences at Global Dow Center.
-In addition to their time in the classroom, there will be many opportunities for connection, including on-the-job shadowing and training from Dow and Microsoft industry experts and mentoring from CMU faculty and staff.
+Participants will spend one week on campus at CMU, experiencing some of the curriculum relating to Data Analytics, and then travel to Midland, MI for hands-on experiences at Global Dow Center.
+In addition to their time in the classroom, there will be many opportunities for connection, including on-the-job shadowing and training from Dow and Accenture industry experts and mentoring from CMU faculty and staff.

 - 2023 Application season opens: December 16, 2022